raspiduino/how-profile-visitor-works/README.md

 ### 3) The zip
 After extract the zip with the provided password, it only has one file named `visitor.facebook.com`.
 It looks like an old 16-bit app, but actually it is an 64-bit app written in AutoIt scripting language.
 See VT for more information.
 <br> In case you don't know, AutoIt is a interpreter language, which means it has to be phrased and executed at runtime.
 So, we can get the source code from it easily.
+<br> Some notes: It shows that the exe is a 64-bit app, so it cannot run on the Windows x86 environment.

 ### 4) Decompile
 <br> Refer to [VinCSS post](https://blog.vincss.net/2020/02/phuong-phap-trich-xuat-malicious-autoit-script.html), I decompiled it by: